Urban Service Area

 While all properties adjacent to the City limits are eligible for annexation, the location and staffing of existing or proposed City services, such as police stations, fire stations, and solid waste routes, means that the City can more readily serve some adjacent areas than others.

-The four sub-areas within the Urban Service Area are:
+The classifications within the Urban Service Area are: